Rayzggz/server_torii-docs/docs/guide/install.md

 The installation contain two parts: ngx_torii and server_torii.

-ngx_torii is an Nginx module that serves as a connector for server_torii, forwarding requests from Nginx to server_torii.
+ngx_torii is a Nginx module that serves as a connector for server_torii, forwarding requests from Nginx to server_torii.

 ## Install server_torii